elenarmaroli/elenarmaroli/README.md

 ## Hello World! 🌞

-I am Elena, a Humanities graduated turned into a Junior FullStack Developer with a passion for arts and creative writing.
+I am Elena, a Humanities graduate turned into a Junior FullStack Developer with a passion for arts and creative writing.

 ### About me
 - 📫 Email: elenarmaroli@gmail.com